nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - Pros:
   * Improves code readability and reduces coupling in code
 - Cons:
-  * Time consuming to refactor code
+  * Time-consuming to refactor code
   * Improper implementation could result in breaking of coding principles
 - Note:
   * With additional time, alternative 2 can be implemented by refactoring the code to create multiple subclasses.
 Be wary of the liskov substitution principle when doing so.
 The earlier alternative 2 is implemented, the better to reduce amount of code that needs to be refactored.
+  * The above implementation can be done in conjunction with the clear command prompt to reduce code coupling.

 ### Complete Feature